2006 Pacific typhoon season: Typhoon Prapiroon (Henry)

-PAGASA named a system east of the Philippines as Tropical Depression Henry later on the same day that the JMA recognised it as a tropical depression on July 27.
+A tropical disturbance developed west-southwest of Yap on July 2.
+It was upgraded into a tropical depression by the JMA on July 27.
+PAGASA later named the system as Tropical Depression Henry later that same day.
 The JTWC upgraded this system to a tropical storm on the morning of August 1.
 Hong Kong Observatory also did so and issued the Tropical Cyclone Signal No. 1 that same afternoon, and shortly after the JMA upgraded the system to Tropical Storm Prapiroon.
 The name Prapiroon was submitted by Thailand and is the name of a Thai rain deity.
 The JMA upgraded the storm to a severe tropical storm on the morning of August 2.
 PAGASA ceased advisories on the storm shortly after as it moved out of its area of responsibility.
 The JTWC and the HKO upgraded Prapiroon to a typhoon at 3 a.m.
 UTC, while the JMA officially upgraded it to a typhoon at 12 p.m.
 UTC (8 p.m.
 HKT).
 Prapiroon necessitated the first Tropical Cyclone Signal No. 8 in Macau this year.
 In Hong Kong, the flag raising ceremony at the Golden Bauhinia Square was cancelled due to strong wind.
 Prapiroon made landfall at 7:20 p.m.
 CST on August 3.

 The strong winds due to the storm resulted in 70% of flights being cancelled, delayed or diverted in the Hong Kong International Airport, the highest since the opening in 1999.
 However, the airport remained open throughout the storm passage and many flights successfully landed or took off on August 3.
 Inbound flights were rerouted to nearby airports and outbound flights were cancelled or postponed.
 On landfall in Guangdong province, China, it forced the evacuation of some 660,000 people and caused an estimated 5.4 billion Chinese yuan worth of damage.
 77 people were reported killed.
 It also affected Hunan, Guangxi and Hainan.
 Prapiroon degenerated into an area of low pressure on August 6.